 What is TikTok?

-An amazing analogy I’ve heard is that if you can imagine Snapchat, Spotify, Vine, and Twitch having a baby… It would look like TikTok!
+Here's an amazing analogy I've heard.
+If you can imagine Snapchat, Spotify, Vine, and Twitch having a baby… It would look like TikTok!

-TikTok has merged all of those major platforms’ unique elements of short videos, music, and collaboration and given the dedicated fan bases and subcultures that exist across all of them a place to gather.
+TikTok has merged all of those major platforms’ unique elements of short videos, music, and collaboration.
+This has given the dedicated fan bases and subcultures that exist across all of them a place to gather.

 There’s plenty of singing, lip-syncing, dancing, skits, comedy, and duets.
 There are livestreams and hashtags to follow.
 There’s also educational content, ads, influencers, brands – everything you expect to see on a social media platform.